 At the intersection of medical and legal matters is where the work of a forensic pathologist begins.
-Known as “death detectives,” forensic pathologists are specially-trained physicians tasked with determining the cause of sudden, unexpected or violent deaths.
+Known as “death detectives,” forensic pathologists are specially-trained physicians tasked with determining the cause of sudden, unexpected, or violent deaths.
 The duties of a forensic pathologist go far beyond performing autopsies; they also collect forensic evidence for victims of sexual assault, follow scientific and legal procedures, interact with the families of the deceased, and work with law enforcement to determine and document the cause of death.

 To be a forensic pathologist requires objectivity and emotional sensitivity in service of medico-legal documentation matters and giving families the information they need to grieve their deceased loved ones.
 Forensic pathologists are more than just physicians.
-Their specialized training in forensics, firearms, medical science, medicolegal documentation, and toxicology positions them to be unique experts in medical science and legal matters.
+Their specialized training in forensics, firearms, medical science, medicolegal documentation, and toxicology positions them as unique experts in medical science and legal matters.

 Being a forensic pathologist is both a challenging and rewarding career.
-Dr. Judy Melinek, a board-certified forensic pathologist, writes in her blog, Forensic Pathology Forum, that what she likes most about working in this profession is “helping families with their grief and explaining to them what happened to their loved one.
-I find it gives them the closure they need and sometimes I am the only one who has taken the time to explain the medicine to them in a way they understand, even following their loved one’s long hospitalization.”
+In her blog, Forensic Pathology Forum, Dr. Judy Melinek, a board-certified forensic pathologist, writes that what she likes most about working in this profession is “helping families with their grief and explaining to them what happened to their loved one.
+I find it gives them the closure they need, and sometimes I am the only one who has taken the time to explain the medicine to them in a way they understand, even following their loved one’s long hospitalization.”
 She continued:

 To help families find closure, serve in a critical objective role in legal cases involving wrongful death and fill the growing need for forensic pathologists through professional service and teaching, read on to learn more about how to pursue a career as a forensic pathologist.